 Our Bodies Are Made To Experience Pleasure

 Hopefully this doesn’t take too much convincing, because it’s incredible just how easily stimulated we are as humans.
 We salivate over certain sugary and salty foods; we’re awestruck by sights like grand mountains or colorful sunsets.
-We delight in simple experiences a big hug or the sun on our skin, and we’re soothed by smells like vanilla, lavender, or cedar.
+We delight in simple experiences like a big hug or the sun on our skin, and we’re soothed by smells like vanilla, lavender, or cedar.
 Even noise stimulates us - before we even know how to speak, we can get lost in a rhythm and tune.

 And none of this is coincidence - every one of these things is tied to our brain’s production of feel-good chemicals called dopamine, endorphin, serotonin, and oxytocin.
 That’s important, because without these chemicals, we’ll end up on some serious medications and lose years of life while we’re at it.
 It’s also a clear sign that we’re meant to have these experiences - unless you believe our bodies are designed as cruel punishment systems, that is.